Skip navigation

 Yes; we've worked with the City Council to help produce these over the years.
 There's an online copy of the printed map and from that webpage you can request to be sent one.
 You may be able to find one at the tourist information centre.
 Can we help you with a particular route?
 However, you may find our interactive journey planning helpful in finding good routes.

-Are Cycle Proficiency training and adult cycle training available?
+Are child and adult cycle training available?

 Do you go on bike rides?